DECODEproject/whitepaper/decode-whitepaper.md

 Where checks are required of multiple inputs and outputs to a transaction (e.g. to avoid a double spend scenario), all the input transactions will require to also be known to the validating network.

+### Enabling queries over the ledger

+**TODO:** Discussion around how one can query the ledger securely - i.e. in order to query, an index view or projection needs to be created across the data.
+How is this possible if all the data is private for e.g.?
+Perhaps related to entitlements and meta data